 Are I-80 Gold's earnings high quality?

-I-80 Gold (IAUX) has an earnings quality ratio of 0.42x, considered low quality (accrual-driven).
+I-80 Gold (IAUX) reported a net loss of $198.8M while operations used $83.6M of cash.
+With neither figure positive, the ratio between the two carries no quality signal.
 This ratio compares operating cash flow to net income.
 A ratio above 1.0x means the company generates more cash than its reported earnings, indicating sustainable, cash-backed profits.
 Ratios below 1.0x suggest earnings rely on accounting accruals rather than actual cash generation.
 Learn more in our complete guide to financial health indicators.

 Can I-80 Gold cover its interest payments?

-I-80 Gold (IAUX) has an interest coverage ratio of -4.2x, meaning it can struggle to cover its interest obligations.
+I-80 Gold (IAUX) reported an operating loss of $124.4M against $29.6M in interest expense.
+There is no operating profit to cover interest, so interest must be met from cash reserves or from financing rather than from operations.
 This ratio divides operating income by interest expense.
 Ratios above 5x indicate strong debt-servicing ability, while ratios below 2x suggest the company may face difficulty meeting interest payments if earnings decline.
 Learn more in our complete guide to financial health indicators.

 How financially healthy is I-80 Gold?